• Skip to primary navigation

 Nutritionally, both vegetables are low in calories and rich in vitamins and minerals.
 Leeks are a good source of dietary fiber, while bok choy contains high levels of vitamin C and potassium.

-Both vegetables can be found in most grocery stores and are versatile ingredients for a variety of dishes.
+Both vegetables can be found in most grocery stores and are flexible ingredients for a variety of dishes.
 They can also be grown at home in a vegetable garden or container.

 Ever stood in the grocery aisle, leek in one hand and bok choy in the other, wondering which green giant to take home?
 We've been there.